core-wg/core-problem-details/draft-ietf-core-problem-details.md

 ## Custom Problem Detail Entries {#new-cpdk}

-Applications may extend the Problem Details document with additional entries to convey additional, application-specific information.
+Applications may extend the Problem Details data item with additional entries to convey additional, application-specific information.

 Such new entries are allocated in the `custom-problem-detail-entries` slot, and